Drumcondra, Dublin: Notable buildings

-Belvedere House
+Belvidere House

-Formerly the home of the Coghill family, this late 17th-century building became the residence of the Superior General of the Irish Christian Brothers, and a training centre for the order, in 1874.
-The house was bought by the Coghills in the early 1700s when the house was known as Drishogue.
-In 1881, the Congregation bought and moved to Marino House, and sold Belvedere House to Cardinal Cullen.
-St Patrick's College, Dublin which had been founded in 1875 at 2 Drumcondra Road Lower, relocated to Belvedere House in 1883.
+Belvidere House, formerly the home of the Coghill family, this late 17th-century building became the residence of the Superior General of the Irish Christian Brothers, and a training centre for the order, in 1874.
+The house was bought by the Coghills in the early 1700s when it was known as Drishogue.
+In 1881, the Congregation bought and moved to Marino House, and sold Belvidere House to Cardinal Cullen.
+St Patrick's College, Dublin, which had been founded in 1875 at 2 Drumcondra Road Lower, relocated to Belvidere House in 1883.
 New college buildings were constructed, while the house became the residence of the Vincentian Fathers who ran the college.
-It now provides offices and meeting rooms for the St. Patrick's Campus of Dublin City University, into which the former college was incorporated in 2016.
+It now provides offices and meeting rooms for the St Patrick's Campus of Dublin City University, into which the former college was incorporated in 2016.

 Clonturk House

 Clonturk House on Ormond Road was built prior to 1820, although its current appearance owes much to its renovation in 1880, at which time the stone balustrades from James Gandon's Carlisle Bridge (O'Connell Bridge) were moved to Clonturk by its owner.
 In the early twentieth century it moved from private residential to institutional use, initially as the Ormond Commercial School for Boys and subsequently as a female orphanage run by the Presbyterian Church.
 In 1959 it was purchased by the Rosminian Fathers as a home for blind men.
 Well-known Dublin character Thomas Dudley ("Bang Bang") was a resident until his death in 1980.